-Each legal entity providing interstate telecommunications service for a fee or providing interstate interconnected VoIP service, including each affiliate or subsidiary of an entity, must separately complete and file a copy of the Worksheet, except as provided below.17 Entities with distinct articles of incorporation, articles of formation, or similar legal documents are separate legal entities.
+Each legal entity providing interstate telecommunications service for a fee or providing interstate interconnected VoIP service, including each affiliate or subsidiary of an entity, must separately complete and file a copy of the Worksheet, except as provided below.18 Entities with distinct articles of incorporation, articles of formation, or similar legal documents are separate legal entities.
 Each affiliate or subsidiary should identify their ultimate controlling parent or entity on Block 1, Line 106.

-Entities filing on a consolidated basis must each year certify they meet all of the following conditions: 18
+Entities filing on a consolidated basis must each year certify they meet all of the following conditions:19

-- A single entity oversees the management of all affiliated systems; - A single entity sends bills to customers identifying it (or a trade name) as the service provider, rather than identifying the individual legal entities; - All revenues are posted to a single general ledger;19
+- A single entity oversees the management of all affiliated systems; - A single entity sends bills to customers identifying it (or a trade name) as the service provider, rather than identifying the individual legal entities; - All revenues are posted to a single general ledger;20

-17 See also 47 C.F.R. § 64.1195 (outlining the Commission's registration requirements).
+18 See also 47 C.F.R. § 64.1195 (outlining the Commission's registration requirements).

-18 See 1998 Biennial Regulatory Review-Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Services, North American Numbering Plan, Local Number Portability, and Universal Service Support Mechanisms, CC Docket 98-171, Report and Order, 14 FCC Rcd 16602 (1999) (Consolidated Reporting Order); Federal-State Joint Board on Universal Service; 1998 Biennial Regulatory Review-Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Service, North American Numbering Plan, Local Number Portability, and Universal Service Support Mechanisms, Telecommunications Services for Individuals with Hearing and Speech Disabilities, and the Americans With Disabilities Act of 1990; Administration of the North American Numbering Plan and North American Numbering Plan Cost Recovery Contribution Factor and Fund Size, Number Resource Optimization, Telephone Number Portability, Truth-in-Billing and Billing Format, CC Docket Nos.
-96-45, 98-171, 90-571, 92-237, 99-200, 95-116, 98-170, Further Notice of Proposed Rulemaking and Report and Order, 17 FCC Rcd 3752 (2002) (First Further Notice and Report and Order).
+19 See 1998 Biennial Regulatory Review-Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Services, North American Numbering Plan, Local Number Portability, and Universal Service Support Mechanisms, CC Docket 98-171, Report and Order, 14 FCC Rcd 16602 (1999) (Consolidated Reporting Order); Federal-State Joint Board on Universal Service et al., CC Docket No. 96-45 et al., Further Notice of Proposed Rulemaking and Report and Order, 17 FCC Rcd 3752 (2002) (2002 First Contribution Methodology Order and FNPRM).